ComplexityVE/SugarEvax/reports/final_report.md

 | 12 - 20 | 4.8 | 50% |
 | 20 - &infin; | 10 | 60% |

-We then added up the total taxation in the environment and gave each agent welfare equal to the total amount of sugar collected from taxation divided by the total number of agents.
-We found that doing this produced results that were qualitatively similar to the paper but it seemed as if the taxation system in the paper was less generous because larger populations of our agents were surviving.
+We then add up the total taxation in the environment and give each agent welfare equal to the total amount of sugar collected from taxation divided by the total number of agents.
+We find that doing this produces results that are qualitatively similar to the paper but it seems as if the taxation system in the paper is less generous because larger populations of our agents are surviving.
 In the sugarscape model with no taxation the population dips down and evens out at an average population of about 225.
 With taxation, the average population of agents evens out at about 375 agents whereas the average population of agents evens out at about 310 agents in the paper's model with taxation.
 This can be seen in the graph below.

 ##### Figures 2a(left) and 2b(right)